-Examinations are timed, allowing up to 0.95 minutes for each multiple-choice question.
+Examinations are timed, allowing up to 0.95 minutes for each multiple-choice question (with the exception of physics and treatment planning courses).
 Any student arriving late for an examination may not be able to take the exam after the first student has completed it.
 Absence from any examination will result in a grade of zero (0).
 Makeup examinations will be allowed only in case of an excused absence and with the permission of the course instructor.
 All exams/quizzes must be taken in the classroom at the scheduled time.
 It is the student's responsibility to contact the instructor of the course within 48 hours of the exam to make arrangements; otherwise, a grade of "0" will be recorded and calculated.
 The examination will be scheduled at the Instructor's discretion.
+Quizzes will most often not have a makeup option.